prjctgeek/foodie/content/recipes/sriratcha_cucumber_pickles/index.md

 Slice the cucumber and shallot thinly using a mandolin or sharp knife.
 Mix the vinegar, oil, sugar and Sriratcha.

-Place the cucumbers and shallots in layers in a mason jar.
+Place the cucumbers and shallots in alternating layers in a mason jar.
 Pour the brine over, and work out air bubbles by tapping or using a chopstick.

 Place in the fridge for a minimum of 24 hours.